reasonml/reasonml.github.io/docs/installation.md

 This page is a detailed explanation on how to install Reason with [opam](https://opam.ocaml.org/), both manually and using a template.
 There are other options available, such as [esy](https://esy.sh), but we recommend using opam for the best experience.
 Check the [esy installation page](installation-esy.md) if you want to use esy instead.

 ### System requirements
-- opam
 - macOS and Linux are supported natively
 - Windows is supported via WSL (https://ocaml.org/docs/ocaml-on-windows)

 ## Install the package manager

-opam (short for OCaml Package Manager) is a tool for managing packages and environments.
+[opam](https://opam.ocaml.org) (short for OCaml Package Manager) is a tool for managing packages and environments.
 If you haven't installed opam yet, please follow the instructions provided on the [official website](https://opam.ocaml.org/doc/Install.html).
 Be aware that the initial setup might be notably slow due to compiler retrieval and build processes.

 ### Using a template